-- No sticking collision is registered if all the gradient values are above zero because they either bounced off each other or passed each other without interacting. - No sticking collision is registered if some gradients are below zero but the final COM distance is 20 % above the sum of hard-sphere radii of the collision partners.
-This means they interacted but eventually split apart. - Otherwise a sticking collision is registered.
+- 155 interested in the growth of clusters, we define the criterion based on whether the collision partners remain attached at the end of the collision simulation.
+The collision simulation and detection algorithm work as follows: - The simulation is run as long as the gradient of the COM distance is negative.
+Once the COM distance gradient becomes positive, we know the molecules either collided or passed each other. - From this point, the simulation is run for another 2 ps while storing the COM distance gradients to determine if the molecules are attached.
+We chose 2 ps as tests indicated that most detachments happen within the first 1 ps. - NO STICKING COLLISION is registered if all the gradient values are above zero, because they either bounced off each other or passed each other without interacting. - NO STICKING COLLISION is registered if some gradients are below zero but the final COM distance is 20 % above the sum of hard-sphere radii of the collision partners.
+This means they interacted but eventually split apart. - 165 Otherwise a STICKING COLLISION is registered.

 We acknowledge that this sticking collision criterion is somewhat arbitrary, as the collision partners will eventually detach given enough simulation time.
-However, these criteria can identify attachments that remain stable for a certain period (i.e., 2 ps) after collision.
-While the quantitative results may vary with different criteria, we expect these variations to be small and systematic, and, therefore, they do not affect the qualitative conclusions of this work.
+However, these criteria can identify attachments that remain stable for a certain period (i.e.,

+2 ps) after collision.
+While the quantitative results may vary with different criteria, we expect these variations to be small and systematic, and therefore, do not affect the qualitative conclusions of this work.

-To test this, we simulated a new head-on collision of the AM monomer with $(SA){10}(AM){10}$ at velocities of 200 and 300 m s-1, tracking the collision partners 20 ps after the COM gradient change.
+- To test this, we simulated a new head-on collision of the AM monomer with $(SA){10}(AM){10}$ at velocities of 200 and 300 m/s, tracking the collision partners 20 ps after the COM gradient change.
 We chose AM as we expect this to be the weakest bonding monomer.
-The sticking probability changed from 97% to 98% at 200 m s-1 and from 96% to 95% at 300 m s-1.
+The sticking probability changed from 97 % to 98 % at 200 m/s and from 96 % to 95 % at 300 m/s.
 The minimal change suggests we are capturing all the rebounding events within the 2 ps window.
-Interestingly, if the monomer is aligned with a hydrogen on a sulfuric acid for the initial collision, the monomer exhibits rapid hydrogen-transfer reactions within the 2 ps simulation.
-This can be seen from the rapid initial drop in Fig. 2, which shows the distance to the nearest hydrogen atom not originally attached to the monomer as a function of simulation time after the collision criterion has been fulfilled.
-Likewise, we also observe rapid back-and-forth hydrogen transfers later in the simulation when the nearest hydrogen becomes aligned with an oxygen from sulfuric acid.
-This behavior is exhibited as large oscillating values in the nearestdistance plot (see 2000-4500 fs in Fig. 2).
-Here, we define a hydrogen transfer as occurring when the distance between nitrogen and a new hydrogen drops below 1.1 Å. Accordingly, we find that the transfer occurs, for 63 % (21 % with the first 2 ps) and 58 % (11 % within the first 2 ps) of the 100 simulations, for the 300 and 200 m s-1 simulations, respectively.
-The fast hydrogen transfer allows the monomer to be more easily incorporated into the cluster.
+Interestingly, if the monomer is aligned with a hydrogen on a sulfuric acid for the initial collision, the monomer exhibits rapid hydrogen-transfer reactions within the - 175 2 ps simulation.
+This can be seen from the rapid initial drop in Figure 2, which shows the distance to the nearest hydrogen atom not originally attached to the monomer as a function of simulation time after the collision criterion has been fulfilled.
+Likewise, we also observe rapid back-and-forth hydrogen transfers later in the simulation when the nearest hydrogen gets aligned with an oxygen from sulfuric acid.
+This behavior is exhibited as large oscillating values in the nearest-distance plot (see 2000-4500 fs in Figure 2).
+Here, we define a hydrogen transfer to occur when the distance between nitrogen and a new hydrogen drops below $14^{\circ}$ for the distance between $150^{\circ}$ ( $14^{\circ}$ for the distance between $150^{\circ}$ ( $14^{\circ}$ for the distance below $14^{\circ}$ for the distance between $150^{\circ}$ ( $14^{\circ}$ for the distance below $14^{\circ}$ for the distance between $150^{\circ}$ ( $14^{\circ}$ for the distance $150^{\circ}$ ( $14^{\circ}$ for the distance $150^{\circ}$ for the distance $150^{\circ$ incorporated into the cluster.
 Nevertheless, the redistribution of excess energy still plays a crucial role, as a sudden excess of translational energy on any cluster molecule can lead to the rapid loss of hydrogen and evaporation.